syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 {% endhighlight %}
 {% highlight c# tabtitle="Data.cs" %}
 {% include code-snippet/mention/customization/mention-char-customization/mentionChar-customization.cs %}
+{% endhighlight %}
 {% endtabs %}

 ![Show or hide mention character](../images/show-mention-char.gif)

 ## Adding the suffix character after selection

-The Mention has support to specify the custom suffix to append, along with the mention selected item while inserting.
+The Mention has provided support to specify the custom suffix to append alongside with the mentioned selected item while inserting.
 You can append space or new line character as [SuffixText](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuffixText).

-The following example, displays the white space next to the text selected since the suffixText is configured as `&npsp;`.
+The following example displays the white space next to the text selected since the suffixText is configured as `&nbsp;`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}